Did you know that unhealthy cholesterol levels can drastically increase your risk for heart disease, hypertension, and stroke?

 Total cholesterol also includes another type of fat, called triglyceride.
 Triglycerides are considered the “building blocks” of cholesterol.

 High triglyceride levels and low HDL cholesterol can also contribute to plaque build-up in arteries, raising your risk for cardiovascular diseases.

 Normal Cholesterol Levels For Men By Age

-Normal values of different types of cholesterol vary according to age and gender.
+Normal cholesterol levels for men vary by age.
 Your cholesterol level is measured in milligrams per deciliter (mg/dL).

 The following table represents recommended cholesterol levels for men younger and older than 20 years old:

 The following table also represents borderline and high cholesterol levels for men according to their age.

 According to the National Heart, Lung, and Blood Institute (NHLBI), there are no visible signs and symptoms of high cholesterol levels.
 When your cholesterol levels remain high for an extended period, your blood vessels are at an increased risk of being clogged with fat deposits.
 A sudden break/rupture in these deposits can result in a stroke or heart attack.